Creating the conditions for money transfers without borders

 Overall term: 2015 to 2023

 At present, it is difficult for Syrian refugees to open a bank account in Jordan.
-At the same time only 42 per cent of Jordanian adults have a bank account.
+At the same time, only 42 per cent of Jordanian adults have a bank account.
 Therefore, most payments from abroad as well as inside Jordan are made in cash.
 Digital financial services can help minimise the risks and costs involved when money is transferred through operators or via informal channels.
-Inbound Cross-border remittances have been a major source of income for Jordan’s economy for a long time: valued at 4.4 billion US dollars, it accounted for more than 10 per cent of Jordan’s gross domestic product in 2018.

 Conditions for using digital services for cross-border remittances are created for refugees and Jordanian households.